katieamazing/katieamazing.github.io/_posts/2016-07-29-fruit-bat-game.md

 Final Thoughts

 Overall, this was a great first project to complete in Lua/LÖVE.
 My experiences with some 3rd party libraries were painful, but very educational.
 I am really proud of how this looks and plays, despite its simplicity, and I'm thrilled I did it without resorting to my familiar habits of Python/CodeSkuptor and/or drawn artwork.
 I'm also pleased that I didn't succumb to too much feature bloat while working on this (the high scores table was my only moment of weakness).
-The distribution step that I was very intimidated by went really smoothly, as well.
+The distribution step that I was worried about went smoothly, as well.

 **Go play it, post your score!**